-A lost and found service is provided by the College on the Cisco campus in the Snack Bar in the Student Union Building.
+A lost and found service is provided by the College on the Cisco campus in the Student Life Building.
 The Abilene campus keeps an unofficial Lost & Found box at the front desk.
 Unclaimed lost and found items will be held for a reasonable length of time and then disposed of as seen fit.

 It is suggested that you provide identifiable information on all valuables.
 Do not leave books or other valuables in unlocked cars.